 This post may contain affiliate links.
 Please read my disclosure.

-This Guinness beef stew is loaded with beef chuck, vegetables and you guess it, Guinness beer, which gives it a great depth of flavor and makes it perfect for a cold night.
+This Guinness beef stew is loaded with beef chuck, vegetables and you guessed it, Guinness beer, which gives it a great depth of flavor.

 Jump to:

-- Bacon - adds flavor to the Guinness stew.
+- Veggies and herbs - adds a hint of flavor to the stew.

 - All-purpose flour - helps thicken the stew.

-- Chicken and beef stock - the combination gives a good mouth feel.
+- Guinness beer, chicken and beef stock - the combination gives a good mouth feel and depth of flavor.

 - Tomato paste - adds some richness.

-With the slow cooker, you cook everything as instructed below in a pot.
-After you add the Guinness into the pot, bring to simmer and ensure you scrape the bottom of the pot well to get all of the brown bits and flavor.
-Then transfer to slow cooker and cook on high for 3-4 hours or on low for 6-8 hours.
+Yes.
+To use a slow cooker, follow the recipe as instructed in a large saucepan, adding Guinness and scraping the bottom well.
+Then transfer everything to the slow cooker and cook on high for 3-4 hours or low for 6-8 hours.

 For an Instant Pot, follow slow cooker instructions, but cook on HIGH for 40 minutes then do natural release.